astronomer/airflow-guides/guides/airflow-database.md

 ### Example: Delete a DAG

-Deleting the metadata of a DAG can be accomplished either by clicking the trashcan icon in the Airflow UI or sending a DELETE request via the Airflow REST API.
-This is not possible while the DAG is still running and will not delete the python file in which the DAG is defined, meaning the DAG will appear again in your UI with no history at the next parsing of the `/dags` folder from the scheduler.
+Deleting the metadata of a DAG can be accomplished either by clicking the `trashcan` icon in the Airflow UI or sending a `DELETE` request via the Airflow REST API.
+This is not possible while the DAG is still running, and will not delete the Python file in which the DAG is defined, meaning the DAG will appear again in your UI with no history at the next parsing of the `/dags` folder from the scheduler.

 ```python
 # import the request library